jdj2261/pytamp/README.md

 pip install pytamp
 ~~~

 ## SceneManager

 - **Scene**

   You can manage entire scene using SceneManager class.
 We recommend using the SceneManager.
   For example, You can manage robot, object, gripper pose or collision as well as visualize their geom.
-  In addition, You can compute cartesian or motion planning.
+  In addition, You can compute cartesian or RRT-star motion planning.
   You can see various examples in `example/scene` directory.

   - Render using trimesh.Scene